 Your backpack should be roomy enough to carry all your gear without needing to stuff it to the brim.
 For a full day’s hiking in spring, summer or autumn, a 20 to 35-litre backpack is ideal.
 This size of pack is often referred to as a ‘daypack’.

-The following packing advice is based on hillwalking in three-season conditions.
+The following packing advice on how to pack a hiking backpack is based on hillwalking in three-season conditions.
 For winter trips, most of the advice still applies, although in some cases, there’ll be additional hardware and equipment to carry, like an ice axe and crampons.
 Typically, you might need a 40 to 50-litre pack for winter hillwalking and mountaineering.

 Regardless of the size of your pack, additional items can help organise and protect your kit.
 These include a rucksack liner or dry bags and/or a rucksack cover.
 Since few backpacks are fully waterproof, these add vital protection from the elements.